CS-LTU/com7033-assignment-jacekkszczot/README.md

 * Test Patient List - checks if user is redirected when not logged in (status code 302)
 * Test Registration Page - checks if registration page loads (status code 200)
 * Test Login Page - checks if login page loads (status code 200)
+* Test User Exists - verifies if a user exists in database after registration
+* Test User Not Exists - checks if non-existent user is not found in database

 * Status Codes: